 I witness them coming from afar, beyond the horizon itself.
 While the sun follows its westerly course, the lone travelers’ shadow looms, narrows and then mournfully sprawls over the dunes.

 Their gait is never hurried, nor relaxed.
 It is almost as if they treat their journey as life itself; one step at a time.

 Their faces may be haggard, but they carry an inner calmness.

 Their bodies are often bruised, but they have ingrained poise.

 In their life-full of events, they go through series of experiences, some earth-shattering ones, some normal rigors of their being.
 And between those tormenting episodes of life, they clasp and cherish any respite that they get.

-They gratefully savor those moments of ease, and fondly embrace these pleasant memories like silk wrapped souvenirs; a provision for their onward journey, for their survival.
+They gratefully savor those moments of ease, and fondly embrace these pleasant memories like silk wrapped souvenirs; a provision for their onward journey, and for their survival.

 They talk of affection, and they revere love.
 It no longer matters whom they love, but that they love.
 But in the process, it agonizingly dawns upon them that, with love comes anguish.

 Over the eons, I have learned another secret about them.